jafingerhut/clojure-rte/README.md

 * `(:permute ...)` ---  Takes 0 or more operands.
 Matches a sequence in any order.

-** Example --- two integers and a string in any order
+Example --- two integers and a string in any order.

 ```clojure
 (let [rte (rte-compile '(:permute integer? integer?
 String))]